mjebdev/harbour-seachest/README.md

 - No sorting of files or folders apart from sorting obtained directly from the API output (appears to be by modified date, oldest to newest, with folders generally on top but not always).
 - If downloading a file and uploading at the same time, progress bars at bottom of screen may not render properly.
 Upload progress bar sometimes stays visible after transfer completed; app restart will allow for continued uploading.
 - Reauthorization still not working with all requests, e.g. uploading or downloading a file/folder.
-Workaround would be to refresh folder and retry.
+Workaround is to refresh folder and retry.

 <h3>Navigation</h3>